Smart Scheduler ✏️

 - Participant 3

-Overall, the SUS score for the Scheduler was an 83.8.
-Participants found the system easy to use and intuitive.
-Generally, they liked the interaction of writing on a sticky note and dragging it to add a task.
+Generally, participants liked the interaction of writing on a sticky note and dragging it to add a task.
 Four participants specifically pointed out that they liked the process of editing and deleting tasks compared to the current scheduling methods they use.